Employment and getting into work

 More on the Whizz-Kidz website

-Supported Interniships There are a growing number of young people whose lives are positively impacted by supported internships, as well as a growing number of life changing opportunities available for young people benefitting from them.
+Supported Internships There are a growing number of young people whose lives are positively impacted by supported internships, as well as a growing number of life changing opportunities available for young people benefitting from them.
 You can find out more in the videos below.

 Ixion Holdings, offer Skills Support for the Unemployed (SSU) – support school leavers, unemployed people and jobseekers to gain skills and qualifications, and provides local employers with a talented pool of employees.
 They support progression in Cambridgeshire and Peterborough Combined Authority and surrounding areas.